toastdriven/greatengculture/docs/01/a-seat-at-the-table.rst

 **"A Seat At The Table"** means just what it says; that Engineering should be included in *& have a say* when decision-making.

-This is a philosophy that should extend be present at all layers of both the business & engineering.
+This is a philosophy that should be present at all layers of both the business & engineering.
 Naturally, the scope & context should change with the situation at-hand.